What is Chair Yoga?

 What are the Benefits?

-Chair Yoga is a wonderful, inclusive, enjoyable physical activity, that has many benefits, our qualified teachers can modify positions for individuals or tailor entire classes depending upon requirements.
+Chair Yoga is a wonderful, inclusive, enjoyable physical activity with many benefits, our qualified teachers can modify positions for individuals or tailor entire classes depending upon requirements.

 Chair Yoga has been shown to